Mazraat es-Siyad

-Mazraat es-Siyad (مزرعة السياد; also transliterated Mazraet es-Siyed, Mazraet el-Siyed, /ar/) is a mountainous village and municipality in the highlands of the Byblos District in the Keserwan-Jbeil Governorate, Lebanon.
+Mazraat es-Siyad (مزرعة السياد; also transliterated Mazraet al-Siyad, Mazraet el-Siyed, /ar/) is a village and municipality in the highlands of the Byblos District in the Keserwan-Jbeil Governorate, Lebanon.
 The town is 58 km away from Beirut, and stands at an elevation of 1250 m above sea level.

 History

 The area where the village stands was known as Deir ʿaouza (دير عوزه, ܕܝܪܐ ܥܘܙܐ), meaning “The Highest Monastery” or "Monastery of Strength" in reference to the village’s ancient Maronite monastery situated high up in the mountainous village.

 During the Mamluk era (13th–15th century), local chieftain Sheikh Nawfal Ibrahim El-Khoury bestowed the ruins of the monastery to an ancestor of Al-Husseini family, Sayyid Hussein al-Husseini.
 Al-Husseini is said to be the first person to reside in the abandoned area after he had restored the monastery.
 The village is mentioned in Tannus al-Shidiaq's 1859 Akhbar al-aʿyan fi Jabal Lubnan (The History of the Notables in Mount Lebanon) as part of the Muqataʿaof Jebbet al-Mnaitra in the Muʿamala of Tripoli, a then subdivision of Mount Lebanon.
 (Note: During the early Ottoman period, Lebanon was divided into two districts, or mu'amalat: the Mu’amalat of Tripoli, which extended from the borders of Tripoli to the Mu’amalatayn with its capital in Jbeil and was part of the Eyalet of Tripoli; and the Mu’amalat extending from the Mu’amalatayn to the Awali River in the south, with its capital in Deir al-Qamar, which belonged to the Eyalet of Sidon.)
 During the Mutasarrifate era (1861–1918), the village was administratively part of the Mnaitra mudiriyah, within the kaza of Kesserwan.